21st CCLC Request for Proposals

-List of programs and sites running 21st Century Learning Center grants for School Years 2015-16 and 2016-17, with contact information, funding amounts and year of funding.
+List of programs and sites awarded 21st Century Learning Center grants, with contact information, funding amounts and year of funding.

 States must conduct a comprehensive evaluation (directly, or through a grant or contract) of the effectiveness of programs and activities provided with 21st CCLC funds.
 In their applications to the U.S. Department of Education, states are required to describe the performance indicators and performance measures they will use to evaluate local programs.
 States must also monitor the periodic evaluations of local programs and must disseminate the results of these evaluations to the public.